aleksbn/tictactoe/README.md

 2. Node.js (backend)
 3. React (frontend)

+Game is using JWT token as a form of authentication.
+It has auth middleware that controlls every access to the backend endpoints.
+Typescript is making sure that all the data are strongly typed and sockets are providing the players with live communication.
+Endpoints access is supported by router created by the Express library.

 # Node.js backend libraries
 List of used libraries is following:
 1. bcrypt v5.1.1 for hashing passwords